cultuurnet/apidocs/projects/uitpas/docs/faq.md

 ### My application is used by multiple UiTPAS organizers.
 Can I use the same set of client access tokens?

 Organizers can be grouped into your customer units.
-Different organizations tied to the same municipality or overarching organization, will be tied to the same credentials.
+Different organizations tied to the same municipality or overarching organization will be tied to the same credentials.
 For every customer, we will expect you to request a new set of credentials.
 Keep in mind that user permissions now need to be managed by your application as client access tokens are agnostic of the person performing the actions.